molgenis/vip/.github/pull_request_template.md

-End-to-end tests are not executed by Travis CI, please execute manually:
+Before submitting this PR, please make sure:
-- [ ] `APPTAINER_BIND=$PWD bash test/test.sh` passes
+- [ ] You have updated documentation for new/updated/removed features
-- [ ] Updated documentation
+- [ ] You have added tests
+- [ ] You have manually run tests using `bash test/test.sh` and verified that all tests pass